All Episodes

 That did not take long.

-We'll get to the phones Momentarily as we continue here on the Rush Limbaugh program.
+We'll get to the phones momentarily as we continue here on the Rush Limbaugh program.

-I suppose we ought to touch on the situation in Gaza before we get to the phone calls, and then we'll open it up for uh your thoughts and comments on everything we've gone over.
+I suppose we ought to touch on the situation in Gaza before we get to the phone calls, and then we'll open it up for your thoughts and comments on everything we've gone over.

-So Israel said, Well, that's enough.
+So Israel said, well, that's enough.

-Uh we're going to go into Gaza, and they did.
+We're going to go into Gaza, and they did.

-Now, I'm not saying with an invasion, although there's talk about that, but they are going in with air strikes, and as we know, the the damage has been very, very severe, and they're sending a message that we will not tolerate people launching rockets into uh our nation, which ought to be a fairly common common sense uh solution here or a common sense uh point of view.
+And they're sending a message that we will not tolerate people launching rockets into our nation, which ought to be a fairly common sense solution here or a common sense point of view.

 But there are a couple of interesting points.